 The game of contacts of \citet{salganik2011game} is one way of doing this.
 The future utility of the NSUM will depend crucially on the development and use of ways to estimate transmission bias.

-In addition, we observed how recall bias can be adjusted for only when known subpopulations are chosen to cover the size range of the unknown subpopulation.
-While the size of the unknown subpopulation is of course unknown before estimation, researchers should aim to use external sources to cover possible sizes of the group of interest as best as possible.
+We also observed that recall bias can only be effectively adjusted for when the sizes of the known subpopulations encompass the size of the unknown subpopulation.
+While the size of the unknown subpopulation is unknown before estimation, researchers should aim to use external sources to cover possible sizes of the group of interest.

-In this work, we have presented models to adjust for known biases in the NSUM method.
-We have shown the importance of adjusting for these biases to produce estimates with minimal error and estimates of uncertainty with appropriate coverage.
-We believe transmission bias, in particular, needs further research to provide informative priors to appropriately account for this bias common in subpopulations with unknown sizes.